 It is important if you have any food allergies or dietary restrictions to let your waitstaff know.
 If your allergies are severe or if you require specific foods, you should do this at least 2-4 weeks prior to the cruise in case the cruise line needs to get provisions onboard to accommodate you or advise you that you should bring that yourself.
 In general, food allergies are handled very well at your main dining locations.
 The counter service and buffet meals, along with room service, may have difficulties accommodating you.
 The best thing to do in these locations is just ask.
 A sugar free or gluten free option may be available, if you just let them know what you need.
 Be prepared however that one may not be able to accommodate you if you are outside of the main dining rooms.

 On some ships, especially some of the premium luxury lines, alcoholic beverages are included.
 However, on most sailings you will find these need to be paid for.
 Some ships will offer beverage packages – wine, beer, cocktails – at a reduced rate.
 You should compare the pricing and the offerings to make sure you are getting a deal.
-On our last sailing when I realized how much I would have to consume to make the package pay for itself, I realized there was no chance it would be a better price for me.

 Other beverages that may not be complementary include bottled water, fountain drinks, and specialty drinks (like smoothies or coffees).
 Again, some of the lines will have packages for these.
 They are generally charged as a flat fee per night of the cruise.
 You do have to purchase the package for the entire stay.
 A soda package usually is a better deal if you will be drinking 4-6 sodas a day.